Determination of short- and long-distance contributions in $B^{0}\to K^{*0}\mu^+\mu^-$ decays: Amplitude fit method

 \subsection{Background modelling}

 The combinatorial background that passes the selection requirements of Sec.~\ref{sec:selection} must be modelled in the fit.
 These candidates are described by an exponential function in $m_{K\pi\mu\mu}$, by Chebyshev polynomials of up-to second order for the decay angles and $q^2$, and by the sum of a linear function and a Breit--Wigner amplitude-squared for $k^2$.
 The Breit--Wigner model accounts for background candidates originating from a real $K^{*0}$ resonance associated with an unrelated \mup \mun pair.
 The ratio between this resonant component and the linear term is fixed to the value observed in the upper-mass sideband.
 In addition, a sculpting effect is introduced by the veto against $B^+ \to K^+ \mumu$ decays, strongly distorting a specific region of the $(\cos \thetak, \, q^2, \, m_{K\pi\mu\mu})$ phase space.
-This effect is studied using the data: events reconstructed in the lepton-flavour-violating channel $B^0 \to K^{*0} \mu^\pm e^\mp$ are studied as a proxy of the combinatorial background and a three-dimensional efficiency map is extracted from this data and applied as a correction factor to the background shape.
+This effect is studied using the data: events reconstructed in the lepton-flavour-violating channel $B^0 \to K^{*0} \mu^\pm e^\mp$ are used to study the impact of the veto on the variables of interest in absence of peaking $B^+ \to K^+ \mu^\pm e^\mp$ backgrounds.
+A three-dimensional efficiency map is extracted from the ratio of templates obtained with and without the veto selection applied, and is multiplied to the background shape as a correction factor to retrieve the original distributions.
 Besides this term, all remaining functions are assumed to factorise.
 This assumption, together with the choice of the order of the polynomials, is investigated as a source of systematic uncertainty in Sec.~\ref{sec:systematics}.
 Finally, the parameterisation of the combinatorial background is treated separately for the Run~1 and 2016 datasets as well as for the two considered $q^2$ regions $[1.1, \, 8.0]$ and $[11.0, \, 12.5]\gevgevcccc$.
 All coefficients are allowed to vary in the fit.